Working Girl: Critical response

 Chicago Sun-Times film critic Roger Ebert gave the film four out of four stars and wrote, "The plot of Working Girl is put together like clockwork.
 It carries you along while you're watching it, but reconstruct it later and you'll see the craftsmanship".
 In her review for the Washington Post, Rita Kempley described Melanie Griffith as "luminous as Marilyn Monroe, as adorable as one of Disney's singing mice.
 She clearly has the stuff of a megastar, and the movie glows from her".
 Janet Maslin, in her review for The New York Times, wrote, "Mike Nichols, who directed Working Girl, also displays an uncharacteristically blunt touch, and in its later stages the story remains lively but seldom has the perceptiveness or acuity of Mr. Nichols's best work".
 In his review for Time, Richard Corliss wrote, "Kevin Wade shows this in his smart screenplay, which is full of the atmospheric pressures that allow stars to collide.
 Director Mike Nichols knows this in his bones.
 He encourages Weaver to play (brilliantly) an airy shrew.
 He gives Ford a boyish buoyancy and Griffith the chance to be a grownup mesmerizer".

+The February 2020 issue of New York Magazine lists Working Girl as among "The Best Movies That Lost Best Picture at the Oscars."